-Under general direction, leads, oversees, negotiates and performs a variety of complex property management transactions including the management of the District's rental and leased land programs, negotiating lease agreements, coordinates capital improvement projects; resolves easement issues and performs appraisal analysis, and preparation of related documents; conducts studies and develops recommendations for action, policies, and procedures; responds to requests and inquiries from property management stakeholders and the public and provides information as necessary; and performs related work as required.
+Under general direction, leads, oversees, negotiates and performs a variety of complex real property transactions including purchases, exchanges, and easements.
+Works in the management of the District's rental and leased land programs, including negotiating lease agreements, coordinates capital improvement projects; resolves encroachments, easement issues and performs title research, appraisal analysis, and preparation of related documents; conducts studies and develops recommendations for action, policies, and procedures; responds to requests and inquiries from real property stakeholders and the public and provides information as necessary; and performs related work as required.